 Note: Some of the side effects above are very rare.
-If you have concerns and/or questions, please discuss them with your medical team
+If you have concerns and/or questions, please discuss them with your medical team.

-Important information
+Important Information

-- Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
+Cytotoxic medicines leave the body through urine and stool, but they can also be present in other body fluids such as blood, vomit, semen, and vaginal fluids.
 Take precautions to prevent others from coming in contact with your medicine or your body fluids.
 Follow safety precautions during your treatment and for as long as directed by your health care provider after your treatment.
-If you take a cytotoxic pill each day, follow these precautions every day. - Urine color may be slightly pink or red starting several hours after you get this medicine.
-This will slowly go away within one to two days.
+If you take a cytotoxic pill each day, follow these precautions every day.